 LEAGUE SCHEDULES AND STANDINGS

 Schedules will be posted prior to the beginning of the season.
 Games are played rain or shine.
-Games will only be canceled due to hazardous weather conditions (extreme temperatures, lightning, severe thunderstorm warning, tornado warning, hurricanes…) or hazardous field conditions.
-NYC Footy will send an email notifying the league of postponement or cancellation.
+Games will only be canceled due to hazardous weather conditions (extreme temperatures, lightning, severe thunderstorm warning, tornado warning, hurricanes…) or hazardous or limiting field conditions (e.g. field lights are not functioning).
+NYC Footy will send an email notifying the league of postponement or cancelation.

 League points will be appointed as follows: